BFeng14/ActFound/README.md

 If you want to reproduce the result shown in our paper, we provide all scripts we used to run the full test in "./script".
 You can refer to the correct running script contained in "./script" if you find are not sure about how to run inference.
 Please feel free to contact me by email if there is any problem with the code or paper: fengbin14@pku.edu.cn.

 ## Citing
-If you use MetaLigand in your work, a citation to our paper is appreciated:
+If you use ActFound in your work, a citation to our paper is appreciated:
 - DOI: https://doi.org/10.1101/2023.10.30.564861
 - Link to paper: https://www.biorxiv.org/content/10.1101/2023.10.30.564861v1